-your Honous, as I said to you in the court room in Vancouver at 800 smithe street atober 11/00, I said "We tean all work together, we can live together as one big mation".
-He God any I wenter intended for us to five, to be happy, health, wealthy, and prosperus.

-A Again you Honours, I will restainate, more money for survivors of Indian Residential Schools all across Canada.
-Because of years of long Suffering.

-The spirit of the Land, animals, birds, fish in the waters plants in the forests all that's living underground are all connected to human hand.
-Thore so for the Matives because there is great respect for God's " exaction, take one or more of these from this Earth, thore will be so more life on this Earth which God's created.
-Your Honours (nine of you), this is finished but the Legacy of the Residential Schools Abuses will live on.
-Thank You.
+Your Honours as I said to you in the court room in Vancouver at 800 Smithe Street atoker 11/06, I said " We - Can all work together, we can live together as one big nation" As God " our director intended for is to five, to be happy, health, wealthy, and prospering, Again you Henours, I will restarate, more money for Sur Vivors of Indian Residential Schools all across Canada.
+UBecause of years of long Suffering , A To heard the notice people mich the land back, because the spirit of the hand, animals, birds, fish in the waters plants in the forests all that's Duing underground are all connected to human heard, More so for the Matives because there is great vespect for God's Orgation, Take one or more of these from this Earth, There will be no more life on this Earth which God created.
+Your Honours (mine & you's this is finished but the Legacy of the Residential Schools Abuses will live on.
+Thank you .